-To specify length constraints on text fields, use restrictions in the XML Schemas of your document type.
+However note that for your own schemas, you should specify length constraints on text fields using restrictions in the XSD of your document type.

-If you want the text field to a precise length limit:
+If you want the text field to a specific length limit:

 <xs:simpleType name="longString"> <xs:restriction base="xs:string"> <xs:maxLength value="65536" /> </xs:restriction> </xs:simpleType> <xs:element name="text" type="mail:longString"/>